 To get a court order allowing a child aged 13 or under to work, follow these steps:

 This form asks for basic information about you and the child.
 The Clerk of Court uses this information to open your case with the court.
-The parent is the petitioner, and the type of case being filed is a "work permit" under "miscellaneous juvenile petitions."
+The parent is the petitioner, and the type of case being filed is a "Other - work permit" under "miscellaneous domestic relations petitions."

 This form is completed by the child's parent, and tells the judge about the job the child would like to have.
 You must include information about the employer, the work hours, the child's job duties, and why the parent and the child want the child to have the job.